inchworks/picinch/README.md

 _This is used at one photo club.
 I would like to work with another club, ideally in Scotland or the UK, to adapt it as needed for more general use.
 Contact support@picinch.com._

-For more information see:
-- https://picinch.com for documentation, including setup and configuration.
+For more information, including setup and configuration, see https://picinch.com.
-- https://sconephoto.club for an working site.
-- https://hub.docker.com/r/inchworks/picinch for the Docker repository.

 ## Screenshots